Washington Heights Eighth Avenue Express

 7-00 extended to Chambers or Broad off hours due to switch work that caused J to run express from Myrtle to Marcy.

 7-23-01 reextended middays to 9th Avenue, and evenings (till 10) and earlier in the morning to Bay Parkway to appease riders complaining of loss of service to Grand St. due to Manhattan Bridge work.

 2003-4, occasionally extended to Fulton (relaying at Broad) weekends, when L service is suspended from Lorimer to Manhattan.

 2-23-04.
 Cut back to Chambers midday, and Myrtle evenings when Manhattan Bridge work is finished.

-7-28-08 Evening service to Chambers extended to 11:30 PM.
+7-28-08 Evening service to Chambers or Broad extended to 11:30 PM.
 This was part of a batch of service improvements, with the next step the following winter to even be weekend service to Chambers!
 But then the financial crunch hit, and the second wave of increases was cancelled.

 |6 Av Local|

 6-28-10 As part of the same wave of service cuts that killed the weekend extension, we get the most imaginable service improvement for the line:

 Service restored through the outer Chrystie connection, via 6th Ave.; merged with the V line, to Continental Avenue!!!